 If you do have some, it will help you to cope with being in the classroom.
 However, it's interesting to note that some past trainees who did have previous classroom experience (usually in other fields) have said that they sometimes felt it was more difficult for them because they had to "de-program" and "re-learn" quite a lot.
 The course assumes that the majority of trainees have no experience, so nothing to worry about!

-Do you really need to do a TEFL course in order to gain employment?
 Most reputable schools, not only in Spain, but also in the rest of Europe and in most other parts of the world, will expect their new teachers to be trained to teach English.
-The Cambridge CELTA is probably the most respected and well-known training course, and the one which the majority of people refer to when they ask "Have you got the TEFL?" or "Are you trained to teach English?"
+The Cambridge CELTA is probably the most respected and well-known training course in the world, and the one which the majority of people refer to when they ask "Have you got the TEFL?" or "Are you trained to teach English?"

 The second consideration here is your own confidence.
 Starting to teach English is made a great deal easier if you have some idea of what you are doing, why you are doing it and how to go about teaching.
-The course gives you this confidence and means you can walk into a classroom feeling like a prepared teacher.
+The course gives you this confidence and means you can walk into a classroom feeling prepared and ready to teach.